-SCIENTIFIC ACCEPTABILITY The Steering Committee was impressed with the risk adjustment methodology, though one Committee members noted that the results cluster around the mean with little variability.
-He felt that use of hierarchical modeling caused the reduced variability.
-Others suggested that the high mean complication rate of 18 percent demonstrated an opportunity for improvement overall.
-The developers clarified that in the measure submission form, the "prime 0" for measure onset of reporting was discharge was a mistake-it was supposed to say the "time 0" as time of procedure.
-SC Vote on Scientific Acceptability Completely-12 Partially-4 Minimally-0 Not at all-1 USABILITY A Committee member noted that the hierarchal model allows smaller hospitals to be closer to the mean; the small hospitals will never show up as worse than average.
-The developer noted that their primary goal had been to produce a composite of care trajectories.
-The same methodology was used in all three components (readmission, ED visits, and E&M service).
-The measures speak to each other and there are different ways to dampen the noise aside from shrinkage.
-SC Vote on Usability Completely-8 Partially-7 Minimally-0 Not at all-0 FEASIBILITY N/A SC Vote on Feasibility-N/A Completely- Partially- Minimally- Not at all-
+IMPORTANCE TO MEASURE AND REPORT The Committee felt the measure should not be limited to Medicare SC Vote on Importance FFS patients only.
+A complication rate of 18% is high.
+Yes - 17 No - 0 SCIENTIFIC ACCEPTABILITY NO - 0 The Steering Committee was impressed with the risk adjustment SC vote on scientific methodology, though one Committee members noted that the acceptability results cluster around the mean with little variability.
+He felt that use Completely -12 of hierarchical modeling caused the reduced variability.
+Others suggested that the high mean complication rate of 18% demonstrated an opportunity for improvement overall.
+Partially -4 The developers clarified that in the measure submission form, the Minimally - 0 "prime 0" for measure onset of reporting was discharge was a Winninany - O mistake - it was supposed to say the "time 0" as time of procedure Not at all - 1 USABILITY A Committee member noted that the hierarchal model allows SC vote on usability smaller hospitals to be closer to the mean; the small hospitals will Completely - 8 never show up as worse than average completely = 8 The developer neted that their primer, and had been to preduce a Partially - 7 The developer noted that their primary goal had been to produce a Minimally - 0 composite of care trajectories.
+The same methodology was used in Winninany - O all three components (readmission; ED visits; and E&M service).
+The Not at all - 0 measures speak to each other and there are different ways to dampen the noise aside from shrinkage.
+FEASIBILITY N/A SC vote on feasibility - N/A Completely - Partially - Minimally -

+Not at all -

-Summary Table of Biostatistical Review:
+Summary table of Biostatistical Review: